voxel51/fiftyone/docs/source/integrations/cvat.rst

 CVAT provides the ability to link an annotation task to a git dataset repository, allowing you to upload the labels of the task to a zip file in the repository.

-The `git_repository` argument can be used to define the URL of of the Git repository when annotating a FiftyOne |SampleCollection|.
+The `git_repository` argument can be used to define the URL of the Git repository when annotating a FiftyOne |SampleCollection|.
 When samples are uploaded and when annotations are downloaded, the labels in the task are automatically pushed to the `git_repository` unless the `push_to_git` parameter